Explorer-USS-0-1/Explorer-USS.0.1/README.md

 >[!Note]
 >
->In the print file folder there are a lot of files, cause during the desing phase we scraped and redesinged a lot of time the rover prototype.
+>In the [printfile folder](/Rover_chassis_and_tools_printfiles) there are a lot of files, cause during the desing phase we scraped and redesinged a lot of time the rover prototype.

 ## REQUIREMENTS